system76/docs/_articles/switch-from-macos-to-popos.md

 ## [File Management](#file-management)

-The file-systems in macOS and Pop!\_OS are laid out in a very similar fashion.
+The file-systems layouts in macOS and Pop!\_OS both feature location shortcuts on the left side, as well as tabbed browsing, list vs. icon views and various sorting options.

 **Apple**
      Finder

 ![finder](/images/macOS-Screenshots/finder.png)

- In macOS, the application which displays files and directories (folders) is called Finder, and is represented by the two-tone, blue face icon in the dock.
+ In macOS, Finder displays files and directories (folders), and is represented by the two-tone, blue face icon in the dock.

 <!-- [CLOSE UP IMAGE] -->